 Neander Shark diesel outboard: small power and big torque

 The Dtorque 111 is a twin-cylinder block of 800 cm3, equipped with a patented system linking 2 connecting rods and 2 independent crankshafts to each piston.
-This architecture allows the transmission of high torque and the reduction of vibrations, thanks to a contra-rotating device.
+This architecture makes it possible to transmit high torque and reduce vibrations, thanks to a contra-rotating device.

 Economic and technical advantages for the professional yachting environment

 Neander Shark targets a niche market with its diesel outboard engine.
 The high torque and a 402 N bollard pull will appeal to the marina manager for its towing and pushing capabilities and manoeuvring assistance.
 The use of diesel avoids the need to carry gasoline and its storage, which is a regulatory requirement on board large pleasure craft.
 Low consumption (11 L/h at full speed and 4 L/h at 1200 rpm), as well as maintenance intervals of only 250 hours, limit operating costs.
 "It becomes interesting from 500 hours of sailing per year," says Thierry Berest of Yanmar, distributor of Neander Shark.
 "A study with the Cannes City Council for its 5 boats used in water management shows that the investment pays for itself in 5 years."

 While the economic and technical arguments are obvious, the question of fuel and pollution remains.
 Diesel engines are less and less present on the road because of particulate emissions.
 Should they be developed at sea?
 By being better suited to use than a petrol equivalent with lower consumption, does the port service vessel emit less pollutant?
 We have not been able to do the calculation.
 It should be noted that for the same use, the development of electric propulsion could lead to the emergence of a more popular and a priori more ecological competitor.